Alcoholism Causes and Risk Factors

 In reality, there are many factors that combine within each individual case to determine whether alcoholism will be prevalent or not.

-There is no pre-determined result of one factor is present, but a complex interaction of several factors that increase an individual’s chances.
+There is no pre-determined result if one factor is present, but a complex interaction of several factors which increases an individual’s chances.

 Below, we outline some of the known risk factors associated with alcoholism: